The Eagle Speedster in Car and Driver Magazine

 Not satisfied with the world's most beautiful car?
 Get one of these.
+A feature in Car and Driver magazine from December 2013 with beautiful photography by Mark Bramley.

 “It’s not exactly what you’d call ‘computer-aided design,’ ” says Paul Brace, technical director of Eagle E-Types, a Jag restoration shop in southern England.
 Brace had an idea for a speedster-bodied E-type rattling around in his head.
 A while back he sent some sketches to an American client who wanted something very special.
 The client loved it.